tgrospic/rnode-client-js/README.md

 ## Run RNode and Envoy proxy with Docker

-RNode currently only exposes gRPC connection which is not yet supported in browsers.
-To be able to connect you must use a proxy between gRPC and HTTP.
+RNode now supports HTTP but _propose_ is only available on gRPC endpoint which is not yet supported in browsers.
+So in Web example Envoy proxy is used to call _propose_.

-Example configuration for [Docker compose](docker-compose.yml) and [Envoy](envoy.yaml) are in the repo.
+In the project is [Docker compose](docker-compose.yml) configuration to run local RChain network and also for [Envoy](envoy.yaml) proxy.

 ```sh
 # Starts RNode and Envoy proxy in daemon mode